 We follow appropriate security procedures in the collection, storage and use of your Information so as to prevent unauthorised access by third parties.

-We process data at our offices at 10-12 Ely Place, First Floor, EC1N 6RY, London with access restrictions in place and at the sites of our data processors within the UK.
+We process data at our offices at First Floor, 10-12 Ely Place, London, EC1N 6RY with access restrictions in place and at the sites of our data processors within the UK.
 Our IT specialist retains our data at a different location equally protected behind the appropriate firewalls and other security devices.